SaschaZeGerman/loginbuddy/README.md

 - **OpenID Providers**: Providers that you want Loginbuddy to support
 - **Clients**: Clients of Loginbuddy (that would be your web application or single-page app (SPA))
 - **Permissions**: Endpoints you want Loginbuddy to connect to (this would be endpoints of supported providers) have to be registered (exception: dynamically registered providers)
-- **OpenID Connect Discovery**: Loginbuddy itself provides a `/.well-known/openid-configuration` endpoint and needs it for its own configuration
+- **OpenID Connect Discovery**: Loginbuddy itself provides a `/.well-known/openid-configuration` endpoint and needs it for its own configuration (note: to get started no modifications are required)

-See more details on how to configure the LoginBuddy on [WIKI - Configuration](https://github.com/SaschaZeGerman/loginbuddy/wiki/Configuration)
+See more details on how to configure Loginbuddy on [WIKI - Configuration](https://github.com/SaschaZeGerman/loginbuddy/wiki/Configuration)

 ### Deployments